0xPolygonMiden/miden-vm/docs/src/intro/usage.md

 _Check out the [comparison example](https://github.com/0xPolygonMiden/examples/blob/main/examples/comparison.masm) to see how secret inputs work._

-After a program finishes executing, the elements that remain on the stack become the outputs of the program, along with the overflow addresses (`overflow_addrs`) that are required to reconstruct the [stack overflow table](../design/stack/main.md#overflow-table).
+After a program finishes executing, the elements that remain on the stack become the outputs of the program.
+Notice that the number of values on the operand stack at the end of the program execution should not be greater than 16, otherwise the program will return an error.
+The `sys::truncate_stack` procedure from the standard library could be used to conveniently truncate the stack at the end of the program.

 ## Fibonacci example